 If you are 19 years or older, have a driver’s license and access to an automobile, and have a couple hours a week to spend with a child for at least 1 year, you are welcome to apply to be a Big Pal and help a child who could benefit from your time and perspective.

 What is a Little Pal?

-Little Pals are kids between the ages of 6 and 16 who are being raised in a single-parent family.
+Little Pals are kids between the ages of 6 and 16 who could use an additional caring adult in their lives.
 Children in our program have higher aspirations for their future, improve their self-confidence, avoid risky behaviors and do better in school.
 If you’d like to get your child involved in the program, you can start by filling out our online application.

 What do Big and Little Pals do together?

 Big Pals spend a couple hours each week with their Little Pal.
 They can do anything together that they both enjoy – fishing, making crafts, playing sports, baking or sharing hobbies.
 They might also learn new activities together.
 The most important thing a Big Pal can do for their Little Pal is to be a role model and mentor by offering attention, support and encouragement.

 What measures does the organization take to ensure child safety?